When Jim Gatchell opened The Buffalo Pharmacy in 1900, the drugstore had an immediate impact on the Johnson County community.

 All of the artifacts Jim received have a unique role in telling of the culture and history of Johnson County.
 After Jim Gatchell’s death in 1954, his family generously donated his vast collection to the people of Johnson County with the provision that a museum be built to house it.
-After three years of fundraising, the museum was established in 1957.
+After three years of fundraising and planning, the museum was established in 1957.

 Our museum is dedicated to sustaining the late Jim Gatchell’s vision of preserving the history of Johnson County, Wyoming through the collection and conservation of related art and artifacts.
 We will develop interpretive exhibits, publications, and programs to help educate our visitors on the historical events that shaped modern-day Johnson County.

 Our vision is to become a nationally-recognized, community-supported museum for local and regional history.

 Johnson County (JC) provides funding as available for the operation of the museum through the county mill levy authorized under Wyoming Statute 39-12-1-4(b)(i)(D).
 JC provides funding for maintenance and infrastructure.
 JC appoints a board of trustees as provided under Wyoming Statute 18-10-101 through 105.

 The museum board of trustees is responsible for employing and supervising an executive director who is responsible for overseeing the daily operations of the museum.
 The museum board of trustees holds monthly public meetings where they review expenditures and incomes of the museum.